What happens at closing?

 - Depending on your loan terms, you may also be required to set up a new escrow (or impound) account with your lender, so you can pay your property taxes and homeowners insurance along with your monthly mortgage payment.

-HUD-1 Settlement Statement: The itemized list of the final credits and charges, for both you and the seller, based on the terms of the contract.
-You should receive a copy of the HUD-1 at least one day prior to the closing for your review.
+Closing Disclosure (CD): The itemized list of your final credits and charges, based on the terms of the contract.
+You should receive a copy of the CD for your review at least three days prior to the closing.

-Homeowner tip:Do not sign your Glossary Term: HUD-1 Settlement Statement if it’s significantly higher than your Glossary Term: Good Faith Estimate (see the Understanding the closing costs section of the article for more about the Good Faith Estimate), if you see a different Glossary Term: rate on your loan than you agreed on, or if there are any additional clauses in your paperwork that weren’t explained to you.
+Homeowner tip:Do not sign your Closing Disclosure if it’s significantly higher than your Loan Estimate (see the Understanding the closing costs section of the article for more about the Loan Estimate), if you see a different rate on your loan than you agreed on, or if there are any additional clauses in your paperwork that weren’t explained to you.
 Don’t sign anything until you can resolve these issues with your lender and are satisfied with all the terms of your loan.
 If you can’t resolve these issues and you haven’t signed anything, you are free to walk away.
 Don’t feel pressured—after all, it is your money.

-Deed of trust or mortgage: The documents in which you agree to a Glossary Term: lien on your property, as security for repayment of your home loan.
+Deed of trust or mortgage: The documents in which you agree to a lien on your property, as security for repayment of your home loan.

-The promissory note: The mortgage (or Glossary Term: promissory note) is a legal “IOU” that represents your promise to pay the lender according to the agreed terms, including the dates on which you must make your Glossary Term: mortgage payments and where they must be sent.
+The promissory note: The mortgage (or promissory note) is a legal “IOU” that represents your promise to pay the lender according to the agreed terms, including the dates on which you must make your mortgage payments and where they must be sent.

 Estimating closing costs

-There are many elements that may go into your total closing costs, including: discount Glossary Term: points, recording fees, Glossary Term: origination fees, appraisal, notary fees, attorney fees, Glossary Term: title insurance, and more, depending on your loan program and where you live.
+There are many elements that may go into your total closing costs, including: discount points, recording fees, Glossary Term: origination fees, appraisal, notary fees, attorney fees, title insurance, and more, depending on your loan program and where you live.
 Ask your lender to give you an overview of all the fees in your mortgage and to explain any you don’t understand.

-Prior to closing your loan, you’ll receive your final HUD-1 Settlement Statement listing your final closing costs.
-Many of these costs you’ll know ahead of time, as they were listed in your GFE.
+Prior to closing your loan, you’ll receive your final Closing Disclosure listing your final closing costs.
+Many of these costs you’ll know ahead of time, as they were listed in your LE.

 Once you’ve determined your closing costs, be sure to bring a certified or cashier’s check for the amount of your closing costs.
 You’ll need to provide those funds at closing.
 Typically personal checks aren’t accepted, so make sure to check with your closing agent about which form of payment is acceptable.

-Homeowner tip:Some fees on your Good Faith Estimate and HUD-1 Settlement Statement are paid outside of closing (or “POC”).
-This means the fees have been paid or must be paid separate from your closing costs.
-This commonly includes fees for Glossary Term: credit reports and appraisals that you will usually pay in advance.
-Other POC fees may include those paid by your lender to a mortgage Glossary Term: broker, but these are usually included in the interest rate or other settlement charge and are not an additional cost to you.
+Homeowner tip:Some fees on your Loan Estimate and Closing Disclosure are paid before closing.
+This means the fees have already been paid upfront or must be paid separate from your closing costs.
+This commonly includes fees for credit reports and appraisals that you will usually pay in advance.
+Other fees paid outside of closing may include those paid by your lender to a mortgage broker, but these are usually included in the interest rate or other settlement charge and are not an additional cost to you.

 Closing on a home is exciting—whether it’s your first or your tenth.
 With the right amount of preparation, you’ll enjoy the experience even more.